betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

    * **Author**s submit Pull Requests (PR) for completed work
      * Add GitHub issue `#<issue-id>` to PR comment (to link PR and Issue).
      * Manually add to *In Progress* on *Content Development* project board.
+     * Copy details from the issue to the PR: (1) "Assignee" field to indicate EB member, (2) Author name is indicated on first line.
      * Close the associated Issue, add comment that continued discussion will occur in the PR `#<pr-id>`, and remove from the "Curated Content" board.
 (Unless a PR was created from the start instead of an Issue, see below.)